Confused about diet during cancer treatment - read this...

 Myth:

-• Fasting can improve effect and symptoms of chemotherapy.
+• Fasting can improve the effects and symptoms of chemotherapy.

 Facts:

-• There is some evidence that short term fasting (STF) might increase the effectiveness and tolerability of chemotherapy, most of the studies are in early stages or in animals.
+• There is some evidence that short-term fasting (STF) might increase the effectiveness and tolerability of chemotherapy; most of the studies are in the early stages or in animals.

 • These preliminary studies are based on small groups and mostly in breast and ovarian cancer.